somewatson/homepage/README.md

 Sunday June 29, 2025
 - [x] Indicate which page I'm currently on

+*Break for AX 2025*

+Sunday July 13, 2025
+- [ ] Create a list of social media links (twitch, youtube, discord)

 ### Todo List

 Up Next
-- [ ] Create a list of social media links (twitch, youtube, discord)
+- [ ] Under discord, describe the community we're building (Washodo, the most positive community in League/Gaming)

 For Later
-- [ ] Under discord, describe the community we're building (Washodo, the most positive community in League/Gaming)
 - [ ] Core memories and lore
 - [ ] Add a section for friends